-It was the beautiful summer of 2009 and Jeanette Petri, editor in chief of Anattitude Magazine, was about to finish the fourth issue of her magazine.
+It was the beautiful summer of 2009 and Jeanette Petri, editor in chief of Anattitude Magazine (the first and only existing international Hip Hop magazine on print, to present the female side of Hip Hop culture), was about to finish the 3rd issue of her magazine.

 Living around the corner of JoBee, singer and radiohost at FM Brussel (now BRUZZ), they decided to throw a big release event in the centre of the city for the upcoming issue of the magazine.
 Therefore the two wanted to bring together a team of creative and motivated ladies with a heart for hiphop, exactly in the spirit of Anattitude.

 They arranged a meeting in Ghent together with 5 others: urban photographer Lizairo, CYMO-blogger & music manager Nadia-O, singer/dj Fatoosan, music manager Vaneeshua and musician/dj MikiGold.
 Not knowing each other that very well personally, it was instantly clear that they were on the same page when it came to the rich culture of hip hop.
 Their first event which took place on October 2009 at Tavernier was a huge success.
 That’s when SupAfly was born as a collective and started a long-lasting and inspiring journey.

 In 2010 they were asked to host a weekly live radio show on BRUZZ, the capital’s largest radio